frconor-ebook/meditations/_posts/2025-02-26-the-prodigal-son.md

 little bit there.

 I didn\'t last too long in that occupation.
 But I never longed to eat what the pigs were eating.
-So this guy really fell really low.
+So, this guy really fell really low.

 Then we\'re told, "But when he came to himself\..."
 This is like a biblical expression for doing an examination of conscience.

 He examined his life.
 He examined where he was.
 He examined his hunger.
 He examined point by point each of the realities of the life that he was now leading.
 'Where am I?
 This is where I\'m at.'

 "He comes to himself."
 A penny drops.
 The cock crows.
-He said, "How many hired men in my father\'s house have bread in abundance, while I am perishing here with hunger."
+He said, "How many hired men in my father\'s house have bread in abundance, while I am perishing here with hunger!"

 Now the transformation begins to come.
 It\'s a story that\'s all about conversion.
 This is the beginning of conversion.